AksHaYGuPTa28/github-issue-page/README.md

-# Github Issue page Clone
+#GitHub Issue page for OFF Business:
-Created clone of GitHub Issues Page using React, HTML, CSS, JS and Github api with infinite scroll feature and deployed on vercel.
+Created a clone of the GitHub Issues Page using React, HTML, CSS, JS, and the GitHub API with an infinite scroll feature, and deployed it on Vercel.
+Ideally I wanted to implement ATOMIC design structure with unit testing but since I had to complete it given time frame I have not used ATOMIC design and Unit Testing.